ppy/osu-wiki/wiki/Gameplay/Game_modifier/Magnetised/en.md

 ## Trivia

-- Magnetised was added to the game [on 5 February 2022](https://osu.ppy.sh/home/changelog/lazer/2022.205.0) under the Name *Aim Assist*.
+- Magnetised was added to the game [on 5 February 2022](https://osu.ppy.sh/home/changelog/lazer/2022.205.0) under the name *Aim Assist*.
 The mod was later renamed to Magnetised [on 5 April 2022](https://osu.ppy.sh/home/changelog/lazer/2022.405.0).

 ## References